 During the CAT WS meetings, some countries have presented evidences about non-adequate calibration of risks, such as, country factor or CRESTA relativities (nowadays there is more information than in 2010 when the calibration was performed).
 However, the question of recalibration of specific perils or perils/regions is not in scope of this document.

 Depending on the option taken into account in order to use a less granular risk zones definition, a recalibrations process would be needed in order to harmonize the strength of perils in different countries.
-For evaluation of EQ based on the highest Cresta relativity in a country, some correction are needed.
+For evaluation of earthquake (EQ) based on the highest Cresta relativity in a country, some correction are needed.
 For example, the highest relativity factor for Italy is lower than the highest of France and this would lead to an unreasonable contribution for EQ in the two countries in comparison.

 Furthermore, the process undertakings should follow in order to use the simplified approach and the condition that have to be respected, needs to be delineated in order to avoid any form of “cherry picking”.